 Small Diameter Circular Knitting

-Double Pointed Needles
+Double Pointed Needles (DPN)

 The most common way of knitting small-diameter objects in the round.